ecg-icas/icas/src/source/campaign-status.rst

    - Description

  * - **ACTIVE**
-   - The campaign is active and its linked ads are shown on the site.
+   - The campaign is active and its ads are shown on the site.

  * - **PAUSED**
-   - The campaign is not active and its linked ads are not shown on the site.
+   - The campaign is not active and its ads are not shown on the site.
 The campaign can be re-activated, if there is sufficient budget.
 By default (unless explicitely set) the status of a newly-created campaign is ``PAUSED``.

  * - **DELETED**
    - The campaign has been deleted by the user and cannot be re-activated.
-Its linked ads are also not shown on site.
+Its ads are also not shown on site.

 System States